KILTprotocol/web3-login-demo/README.md

   * This prevents Man-in-the-Middle attacks
 3. A CType you want to request from the user
   * In this example, we use the email CType, but you could use any CType you want

+If you don't have some of the above, make sure to go though the [setup section](#setup).

 ## Prerequisite